How Does GLP-1 Affect Weight Loss in Patients?

 • Enhanced quality of life measures

-Studies with liraglutide (Saxenda) have shown consistent weight loss benefits:
+Studies of FDA-approved liraglutide (Saxenda) have shown consistent weight loss benefits in clinical trials:

 • Sustained weight loss maintenance over extended periods